olivia1117/lions-tigers-bears-react/README.md

 # “Lions and Tigers and Bears, Oh My!”
-Project
+Project in React

 ### Overview
 This is a projects based on a Wizard of Oz movie scene and was originally copied from Brad Schiff’s tutorial on YouTube for creating a JavaScript web application that uses a public API about dogs to teach how different topics like fetch, promises, and async awaits work.
 Credits are listed further below.
 This version is slightly different because it is using React instead.